dplanitzer/Serena/README.md

 ### Building Apollo

 Open the Apollo project folder in Visual Studio Code and select `Build Kernel` from the `Run Build Task...` menu.
-This will build the kernel and and generate a `Boot.rom` file insde the `Apollo/build/Kernel/` folder.
+This will build the kernel and and generate a `Boot.rom` file inside the `Apollo/build/Kernel/` folder.

 ### Running Apollo